emqx/eip/active/0033-agent-registry.md

 ### Agent Card Schema

-An Agent Card is a JSON document conforming to the A2A Agent Card specification with EMQX extensions for MQTT transport and security:
+An Agent Card is a JSON document conforming to the A2A Agent Card specification with MQTT extensions for security:

 ```json
 {